minprog/programming-1/info/20 Components.md

 ## Office Hours

 Office hours are opportunities for assistance with problem sets alongside the course's teaching assistants.
-Office hours ordinarily take place from 1PM to 5PM on Mondays through Fridays.
+Office hours ordinarily take place from 1PM to 5PM on Mondays through Thursdays.

 ## Tutoring